gruppe-adler/grad-persistence/README.md

 Attribute           | Default Value | Explanation
 --------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 missionTag          | missionName   | The tag that everything in this mission will be saved under.
-Two missions with the same tag on the same terrain overwrite each other.
+Two missions with the same tag will overwrite each other when saving, even on different terrains.
 One mission can load the data of a different mission, if they are both saved under the same tag. saveUnits           | 1             | Toggles saving of AI units.
 0 to disable, 1 to save only units that were not placed in the editor, 2 to save all units saveVehicles        | 1             | Toggles saving of vehicles, static weapons, containers (i.e. ammoboxes), certain objects.
 0,1,2 same as `saveUnits` saveStatics         | 1             | Toggles saving of static objects such as houses, walls, trees, etc. 0,1,2 same as `saveUnits`